samrocketman/buildwine/README.md

 wine setup_no_mans_sky_2.3.0.5.exe
 ```

-> Note: WINE on Ubuntu does not with WINE configured as Windows 7; however
+> Note: WINE on Ubuntu does not work with WINE configured as Windows 7; however
 > Windows XP worked for me.

 Then you may start No Man's Sky.